According to Google, a webinar is a "seminar conducted over the Internet." While that webinar definition is true, a webinar is more than that.

 Now that we've covered what webinars are, let's discuss different ways they can be used in your business.
 Here's a list of common uses for webinars:

 1. Use Webinars as a Marketing & Sales Tool

 In most cases, webinars are used as a part of a business or brand's marketing strategy.
 Webinars aren't reserved for just large companies and corporations.
 They can be successfully used by small businesses, solopreneurs, and startups as well.
-In this case, requesting registrations for the webinar allows you to significantly grow your email list and to pitch your product and service at the end to an interested and engaged audience as well as follow up with them later on.
+In this case, requesting registrations for the webinar allows you to significantly grow your email list.
+At the end you can pitch your product and service to an interested and engaged audience as well as follow up with them later on.

 2. Free Content as List Building Strategy

 While webinars usually involve a sales pitch at the end, it’s not uncommon for business owners to run a "no-pitch" webinar purely to build their email list.
 In this case, all that's required out of participants is to register for the webinar with their email address.

 An alternative to this is using a social media platform such as YouTube Live, Instagram Live or Facebook Live to host a free webinar.
 Encourage attendees to follow you on those platforms so they don't miss it.

 The main goal of this type of webinar is to establish your expertise and build a relationship with your audience by providing value instead of focusing on the sale.

 Once you've connected with them on social media, you can continue to engage and turn them into email subscribers where you nurture the relationship even further.

 Another way to use webinars is to run a live Q&A session where you answer your audience's questions about your products or services.
 This type of webinar works well with product-based business owners, whether the product is digital or physical.
 You can not only answer questions about your product, but also offer product demonstrations or interactive walkthroughs.